 Difference was set up by a group of like-minded disabled people in the North East of England in 2017.

-We felt that the North East needed a voice for disabled people, because other than local organisations, there was no strong regional representation, and we thought we needed one.
+We felt that the North East needed a voice for disabled people because, other than local organisations, there was no strong regional representation.

-We thought we’d start our work by gathering people’s day to day experiences of being disabled because if we have lots of people’s experiences it means people will listen to us.
-Like everyday sexism, or racism, we need to start speaking out the everyday disablism we experience.
+We thought we’d start our work by gathering people’s day to day experiences of being disabled.
+Like everyday sexism, homophobia or racism, we need to start calling out the everyday disablism we experience.
 This website is all about that, gathering evidence to affect change.

 Does this sound familiar …